Shopify/active_shipping/CONTRIBUTING.md

 - Add unit tests, and remote tests to make sure we won't introduce regressions to your code later on.
 - Make sure CI passes for all Ruby versions and dependency versions we support.
-- XML handling: use `REXML` for parsing XML, and `builder` to generate it.
+- XML handling: use `Nokogiri.XML` for parsing XML, and `Nokogiri::XML::Builder` to generate it.
 - JSON: use the JSON module that is included in Rubys standard ibrary
 - HTTP: use `ActiveUtils`'s `PostsData`.
 - Do not add new gem dependencies.